-Loans past due greater than 90 days and still accruing interest at December 31, 2023 and 2022 totaled \$111,000 and \$16,000, respectively.
+Loans past due greater than 90 days and still accruing interest at December 31, 2024 and 2023 totaled \$121,000 and \$111,000, respectively.
 Management continually monitors past due accounts and places these accounts in nonaccrual status if the payment plans are not adhered to.
-Nonaccrual loans with no allowance for credit losses amounted to \$6,000 and \$12,000, at December 31, 2023 and 2022, respectively.
-As of December 31, 2023 there were no loans on nonaccrual with an allowance for credit losses.
-The nonaccrual loans with no allowance at December 31, 2023 and 2022 consisted primarily of real estate loans, which were in the process of collection.
+As of December 31, 2024, there were no nonaccrual loans without an allowance for credit losses.
+Nonaccrual loans with no allowance for credit losses amounted to \$6,000 at December 31, 2023.
+As of December 31, 2024 and 2023, there were no loans on nonaccrual with an allowance for credit losses.
+The nonaccrual loan with no allowance at December 31, 2023 consisted of one real estate loan, which was in the process of collection.